Living In The Moment: Our Travel Highlights Of 2016

 Read MoreIsland Adventures In The Galapagos

-Today is the fourth anniversary of the death of Lonesome George, the last Pinta Island tortoise in the Galapagos Islands – and the world.
+In June 2012, Lonesome George, the last Pinta Island tortoise in the Galapagos Islands – breathed his last.
 Sadly, his death also marked the end of the line for his giant tortoise subspecies.
-We ‘met’ George ...
+We ‘met’ George when we travelled around the ...

 Read MoreThe Heavenly Highlights Of Assisi